 Issues of violence, intoxication, revenge, and pride are addressed through character experiences.
 Roth shows how these can damage the unity of a faction and they are not encouraged.
 There are other specific adult matters in this novel--the topic of sex and intimacy, suicide, and forced physical contact.
 These are realistic issues and I believe Roth addresses them very well from the 16-year-old Tris's point of view, but she raises a lot of questions that don't necessarily receive answers.
-I would not recommend the book for young readers who aren't prepared or educated about these issues.

 Certainly the best dystopian I've read since Hunger Games, but I can't say the same for the continuing books in this series.